QuarkChain/rate-limiting/README.md

 As a result, if the same attack strategy is employed, the attacker has to wait 23 hours to withdraw the next limit amount.

 # Methods Provided by the Contract
-The contract provides a constructor to specify # of bins, bin duration, and the limit.
+The contract provides a constructor to specify
+- \# of bins;
+- bin duration;
+- \# of bytes in a bin (maximum value of the bin); and
+- the limit.

 It further provides the following internal methods:
 - _checkRateLimit(amount).
 Revert if the rate exceeds the limit, otherwise, update the rate accordingly.
 - _resetRate().
 Reset the rate to zero.
 - _setRateLimit(limit).
 Set the new limit.